 DMB Download/Installation Tips

-Downloading your purchase from the new DMB Shopify Web Store
+Downloading your purchase from the new DMB Shopify Web Store:

-I would also strongly encourage you to immediately make a backup of your DMB software.
+We also strongly encourage you to immediately make a backup of your DMB software.
 Review this link for further information:

 - Tags: DMB-Blog

 A few months ago, we were invited by the New England Sports Network (NESN) to help with the first installment of a new TV series called What IF that explores some of the high-profile turning points in recent sports history.

 Because NESN is based in Boston and carries all of the Red Sox games, it should come as no surprise that they chose to launch this series with an examination of Grady Little's decision to leave Pedro Martinez in the game in the 8th inning of game seven of the 2003 ALCS.